gharials/dev-path/docs/building-softwares/react-js.md

-# React JS
+# Building web applications with React JS

-!!! info
+!!! info "Prerequisite"
     Have a look at the [How Web Pages Work](../internet-web/web-pages.md) article as a prerequisite to this article.

-Generating HTML using JavaScript functions demo.
+As we have [seen earlier](../internet-web/web-pages.md), a web page consists of its view and its logic.
+The view displays the data to the user, while the logic handles user interactions and updates the view accordingly.
+HTML and CSS takes care of the view, while JavaScript handles the logic.

+In traditional web development, for each web page, developers create a large single HTML file with embedded JavaScript to generate dynamic content.
+In this approach, it becomes harder to add new features and fixing bugs as the application becomes larger.

-Components instead of a large single HTML file.
-JavaScript functions generating parts of the HTML document.
+React framework promotes a _modular development_ approach, meaning developing a web page in small components instead of a large single HTML file.
+Each component contains a part of the web page.
+React merges the components into a single HTML file before sending it to the user.

+JavaScript functions generating parts of the HTML document instead of programmers writing the HTML themselves.

+## Fundamental React concepts

+* Components.

 ## Components

+Contains the view and its logic in the same place.

 ### JSX